vivocha/bot-sdk/README.md

 The BotManager `listen()` method launches a Web server microservice, exposing the following API endpoint:

-`POST /bot/message`

-Sends a `BotRequest` and replies with a `BotResponse`.
+**`POST /bot/message`** - Sends a `BotRequest` and replies with a `BotResponse`.

-Detailed info and a Swagger based API description is always available at:
+After launching a BotManager service, the detailed info, and a Swagger based API description, are always available at URL:

 `http(s)://<Your-BotAgentManager-Host>:<port>/swagger.json`